bernardosulzbach/wayout-player/README.md

 # The following line limits the memory usage to 1 GiB on Linux.
 systemd-run --scope -p MemoryMax=1G ./player ../input/Ж.txt
 ```

+# License

+The code is licensed under the [BSD 3-Clause "New" or "Revised" License](LICENSE).